HL7/davinci-pdex-plan-net/fsh/ig-data/input/pagecontent/1_implementation.md

 <li><a href="implementation.html#general-security-considerations">General Security Considerations</a></li>
 </ul>
 <h4><a id="privacy-considerations"></a>Privacy Considerations</h4>
-Access to the Plan-net service should not require authentication, and the server should not maintain any records that could associate the consumer with the entities that were queried.
+<p>Access to the Plan-net service should not require authentication, and the server should not maintain any records that could associate the consumer with the entities that were queried.</p>
 <p>A conformant Plan-net service <strong>SHALL NOT</strong> require a directory mobile application to send consumer identifying information in order to query content.</p>
 <p>A directory mobile application <strong>SHALL NOT</strong> send consumer identifiable information when querying a Plan-net service.</p>
 <h4><a id="conformance-requirements"></a>Conformance Requirements</h4>